Target Field: Minnie and Paul logo

 When the Twins score a run by any means other than a home run, the strobe lights trace the border from the bottom-left corner for each Twins player that crosses home plate, symbolizing that a Twins player rounded the bases.
 For each strikeout, the corners of the sign flash to portray the strike zone.
 The strobe lights will flash at the end of the top of an inning if the Twins do not surrender a run during the inning.
 After a Twins home run, the strobe lights flash, Minnie and Paul shake hands, and the Mississippi River flows.
 After a Twins victory, the "T" and "s" in "Twins" will blink to show the message "Twins win" in addition to the animation shown following a Twins home run.
+The Sign was updated for the 2023 season now including more LED lights with "Twins Win" being the words above Minnie and Paul.
+Minnie and Paul's hands physically shake up and down as well instead of the use of neon lights.

 METRO and commuter rail connections

 The stadium is well-connected to the city's transit network, being immediately adjacent to the "A" and "B" parking ramps of the large ABC Ramps complex at the end of Interstate 394, which include two major transit bus terminals and link to the rest of downtown Minneapolis via skyway.
 Over 8,000 people typically arrive to each game via the Metro Blue Line and Metro Green Line, both of which terminate at Target Field Station, just 10 yards from the park's Gate 6.
 For fans arriving from the northwest suburbs, the Northstar Line commuter rail terminates in downtown Minneapolis with a station underneath the ballpark.